You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a statin medication used to treat high cholesterol and reduce the risk of heart disease.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
-Lipitor is available in various forms, including tablets, capsules, and oral suspensions.
+Lipitor, a statin medication, is prescribed to lower cholesterol levels and prevent cardiovascular disease.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.

-Potential Side Effects of Taking Lipitor with Grapefruit
+Potential Side Effects of Lipitor and Grapefruit Interaction

-The increased levels of Lipitor in the bloodstream can lead to a range of side effects, including:
+The combination of Lipitor and grapefruit can lead to a range of side effects, including:

-* Muscle pain and weakness: Elevated levels of Lipitor can cause muscle damage, leading to pain, weakness, and fatigue.
+* Muscle pain and weakness: Elevated levels of Lipitor can cause muscle damage, leading to pain and weakness.

-* Nausea and vomiting: Grapefruit can enhance the gastrointestinal side effects of Lipitor, leading to nausea and vomiting.
+* Nausea and vomiting: Grapefruit juice can exacerbate the gastrointestinal side effects of Lipitor, leading to nausea and vomiting.

 Expert Insights